 - ½ teaspoon cardamom powder – or 5 to 6 green cardamoms seeds crushed to a powder in a mortar-pestle

 - Heat 1 tablespoon ghee in a heavy pan or kadai.
-Keep the flame to medium and let the ghee melt.
+Keep the heat to medium and let the ghee melt.

-- Once the ghee has melted, lower the flame and add 1 heaped cup fine rava. use the fine variety of rava.
+- Once the ghee has melted, lower the heat and add 1 heaped cup fine rava. use the fine variety of rava.

-- Mix rava very well with the ghee. stir often and begin to roast rava on a low flame.
+- Mix rava very well with the ghee. stir often and begin to roast rava on a low heat.

 - Once the rava becomes hot, then you have to stir non-stop so that the rava does not get browned or burnt.